Faith of the Heart: Russell Watson cover version

 "Where My Heart Will Take Me" is a reworked version of "Faith of the Heart" which was performed by English tenor Russell Watson as the theme song to the 2001 television series Star Trek: Enterprise.
-It was also used on four occasions as wake-up calls on Space Shuttle missions, and was performed by Watson at the opening ceremony of the 2002 Commonwealth Games.
-It was poorly received by some Star Trek fans who created petitions and protested against the use of the song as a theme.
+It was poorly received by some Star Trek fans – largely due to its departure from the character of previous Star Trek themes – who created petitions and protested the use of the song.

 Development and release

 It was the first time that an actual vocal theme was used in a Star Trek series.
 Watson had been approached by the producers of Enterprise and the song's writer, Diane Warren.
 As he was a fan of Star Trek and as Warren had already written a song for his second album, he agreed to the proposal.
 The song was featured on the soundtrack to Enterprise and Watson's 2002 album, Encore.
 The song was re-recorded for the third and fourth seasons of Enterprise.
 An instrumental version of the theme was played over the closing credits of the series' first episode, "Broken Bow", but was not used again in the series.
 One two-part episode from its fourth season, "In a Mirror, Darkly", replaced the theme with a different instrumental composition to reflect that storyline taking place in an alternate universe.
-As of 2019 it stands as the only Star Trek theme by a female composer.
+As of 2024 it stands as the only Star Trek theme by a female composer.

 The song has been used on four occasions as the music selected for wake-up calls on space missions.
 The first was on 16 June 2002 for the Space Shuttle Endeavour during mission STS-111 to the International Space Station.
 It was again used on 2 August 2005 for mission STS-114, the first mission of the Space Shuttle programme following the Space Shuttle Columbia disaster.
 It was broadcast to the seven crew of the Space Shuttle Discovery, and had been chosen as a surprise for the crew by Deputy Shuttle Programme Manager Wayne Hale.
 NASA astronaut Richard Mastracchio selected "Where My Heart Will Take Me" for broadcast on 9 August 2007 onboard Endeavour for STS-118.
 The final broadcast on board a Space Shuttle was on May 23, 2009 during STS-125, the final Space Shuttle servicing mission to the Hubble Space Telescope.
 On this occasion it was broadcast to the crew of the Space Shuttle Atlantis.
 It was the third science fiction themed wake-up call in a row, the previous day having been the Cantina Band composition by John Williams for Star Wars, and two days prior was Alexander Courage's Theme from Star Trek.
+Watson also recorded a special version of the song to be played for the final wake up of the New Horizons exploration spacecraft on December 6, 2014.